Volunteering

 Questions & Answers

-Q. Do you offer apprenticeships or paid work? – Everyone at the sanctuary is an unpaid volunteer, we do not employ any staff.
+Q. Do you offer apprenticeships or paid work? – Everyone at the sanctuary is an unpaid volunteer, we do not employ any staff or offer apprenticeships.

 Q. Do you offer places for Duke of Edinburgh? – Unfortunately we are not able to offer volunteering places for DoE.